 Various types of ink have ingredients with chemical properties that are fairly unique.
 Most inks contain a mixture of pigments, dyes, solvents, and lubricants that in combination make them very difficult to remove.
 Inks can be based on oil solvents or water solvents, and most everyone has experienced the difficult problem of removing stains from oil-based inks.

 How to Use Hairspray on an Ink Stain

-Spray the stained area with hairspray and allow it to sit for several minutes.
+Spray the stained area with hairspray and allow it to sit for several minutes to soak in.
 Do not rub at the stain, as this is likely to just spread the ink around.
 If the hairspray is working, you will probably see the stained area begin to soften.
 Rinse the area in clear, cool water to remove the hairspray and ink residue.
 If the hairspray treatment seems to be working, then you can repeat the process several times.
 After removing as much ink as possible, launder the clothing.

-The same process will work with pure rubbing alcohol—in fact, it may be work better.
+The same process will work with pure rubbing alcohol—in fact, it may be work better than hairspray does.
 Stains that resist both hairspray and rubbing alcohol may respond to denatured alcohol, but here you must be careful—some fabrics may not be colorfast when denatured alcohol is applied.
 If hairspray doesn't do the trick, move on to other methods that may be more successful at removing ink stains.